Bharathkasyap/Simulated_USB_Data_Exfiltration/src/DLP_Vs_Sentinel.md

 # 📘 DLP vs. Azure Sentinel Detection Rules – Deep Dive for Reviewers

-> This document serves as a learning and demonstration guide to show my understanding of **Data Loss Prevention (DLP)** and **Azure Sentinel Detection Rules**, despite not having direct enterprise-level access to Microsoft Purview.
+> This document serves as a learning and demonstration guide to show my understanding of **Data Loss Prevention (DLP)** and **Azure Sentinel Detection Rules**, despite not having direct enterprise-level access to Microsoft Purview for the portfolio project.

 ---

 ## 🧠 Introduction: Why This Document Matters

-Many showcase only hands-on detection work with tools like **Azure Sentinel**, but **this file is meant to demonstrate that I understand both detection and prevention strategies.**
+Many showcase only hands-on detection work with tools like **Azure Sentinel**, but **this file is meant to demonstrate to understand both detection and prevention strategies.**

-Even without direct Purview access, I have broken down:
 - The key differences between DLP and Sentinel analytics rules
 - The logic behind both technologies
 - The hands-on process to create a **DLP rule**